jcluts/py-cli-chat/README.md

 # py-cli-chat

 ## Description
 The purpose of this project is to provide a quick and simple CLI for evaluating different LLM (Large Language Model) APIs and models, as well as exploring how various experts and users may interact in an LLM dialog.
+It also includes a Text-to-Speech (TTS) feature powered by ElevenLabs.

 ## Installation
 1. Clone the repository: